Originally posted 5/26/20/15 Updated: 3/11/2020

 So, speaking of boldness, let’s talk about a secret problem in the church.
 The chosen subject is jealousy.
 Yes, unfortunately, it exists today.
 Of course, we are not talking about the type of jealousy that is felt when one’s romantic relationship is threatened.
-We are talking about the type that makes us think that another person’s advancement threatens our standing or position in the church is threatened.
-Here we are in spiritual warfare and, instead of fighting our common enemy, we’re fighting among ourselves because of the spirit of jealousy.
-Hopefully, after this little message jealousy will get a black eye and we as Saints of God will begin to love and respect each other as we should.
+We are talking about the kind that makes us think that another person’s advancement threatens our standing or position in the church.
+Instead of fighting our common enemy, the devil, we’re fighting among ourselves because of the green-eyed demon of jealousy.

 2 I have fed you with milk, and not with meat: for hitherto ye were not able to bear it, neither yet now are ye able.

 We all know that the devil is not our only enemy.
-As Saints of God we also have to fight against an enemy that resides within our own person and his name is the flesh.
-The natural man or the human part of us is full of pride.
+As Saints of God, we also have to fight against the human part of us.
+The natural man is full of pride.
 It does not want to see anyone move forward or get ahead of us.
-But our true desire as Christians should be to be what God says that we are to be.
-We should be content with who God has made us to be.
-Jealousy among saints is one of the major reasons that the church is unable to grow any faster and move forward as it should.
-But the persecution that is coming upon the church is going to force us to get out of self and put on the whole armor of God.
-We will only be able to do this by loving, strengthening and encouraging each other.
-If a colony of ants or a hive of bees can honor their leaders and work in their own positions why can’t we?
+But our sincere desire as Christians should be to be what God says that we are to be.
+We should be content with who God has made us.
+Jealousy among Saints is one of the primary reasons that the church is unable to grow any faster and move forward as it should.
+The persecution of the early church caused them to advance, so perhaps the coming persecution against the present church will do the same.
+The church will only be able to progress by loving, strengthening, and encouraging each other.
+If a colony of ants or a hive of bees can work in their designated positions, why can’t we?

-John 18:37 (KJV) 37 Pilate therefore said unto him, Art thou a king then?
+John 18:37 (KJV) Pilate, therefore, said unto him, Art thou a king then?
 Jesus answered, Thou sayest that I am a king.
 To this end was I born, and for this cause came I into the world, that I should bear witness unto the truth.
 Every one that is of the truth heareth my voice

-So, when one of our peers moves ahead of us to become what we consider to be great, Saints let’s not get jealous.
-Just remember that that individual is just maturing into the person that God meant him or her to be from the beginning.
-It came with the package.
+So, when one of our peers moves ahead of us and becomes what we may consider being great, Saints let’s not get jealous.
+That individual is maturing into the person that God meant him or her to be from the beginning.
+It came with their package.
 Instead, let’s each of us allow the Holy Spirit to mold us into the perfect image of Jesus Christ, maturing in love and bowing to the perfect Will of God.
 Then, If we are successful, perhaps we will earn the title of “The Perfect Pope of Perfection.”